teachingaway/teachingaway.github.io/pages/trademark-basics.md

 A trademark should be (a) unique and (b) distinctive rather than descriptive.
 A trademark is "descriptive" if it describes the product it's used to sell.
 The more closely the trademark describes the product being sold, the less protection it will receive.
 If the word actually defines the product, it is "generic" and cannot be trademarked.
 Uniqueness and distinctiveness are introduced briefly below, and then in more detail under the headings "Distinctiveness" and "Likelihood of Confusion."

-**Unique:** Pick a name that no one else is using.
-First, just google your proposed name.
-Is anyone else using it on a similar product?
-Next, search the [US Registered Trademark Database](tess2.uspto.gov/bin/gate.exe?f=login&p_lang=english&p_d=trmk).  then search some international trademark databases, and finally.
+**Unique:** Pick a name that helps differentiate your product.
+You want a name that is not even similar to any other competitor's name.
+Obviously Google the potential names, and dig beyond the first page.
+If nothing turns up on Google, then search the [US Registered Trademark Database](tess2.uspto.gov/bin/gate.exe?f=login&p_lang=english&p_d=trmk).

 **Distinctive:** Pick a name that does *not* directly describe your product.
 Trademark law gives the strongest protection to words that are either made-up (like Xerox, Spotify), or words thats entirely unrelated to your product (e.g.,  Apple, Uber, Caterpillar).